Forest-Economics-Goettingen/optimLanduse/README.md

-The sensitivity of the portfolio towards indicators or groups of indicators can be analysed by either excluding indicators of interest and interpreting the response of the resulting land-use composition or, alternatively, by adding indicators of interest.
+The sensitivity of the portfolio towards indicators or groups of indicators can be analysed by either excluding indicators of interest and interpreting the response of the resulting land-cover composition or, alternatively, by adding indicators of interest.
 To do so individual and independent optimization runs are carried out in and excluding different (sets of) indicators.
 The following code exemplifies such optimization runs for 3 relevant subsets of indicators presented in Gosling et al. (2020).
 The shiny app of *optimLanduse* (<http://134.76.17.50/optimlanduse_shiny/>) also provides functionality to straightforwardly leave-indicators-out by a single click.
 The here presented example can also be loaded into the app.
 Further explanation